What You Need to Know Before you hit the Send Button!

 So, what can you do?

-For engines which are popping up without any immediate explanation or with odd numbers, you should first check the SAP Support Portal for relevant SAP Notes.
-Tip: search on the engine ID for targeted results.
+For packages which are popping up without any immediate explanation or with odd numbers, you should first check the SAP Support Portal for relevant SAP Notes.
+Tip: search on the package ID for targeted results.
 Implement notes if necessary and potentially helpful.
-Also, check the available information on engines in the SAP Support Portal under Global License Auditing Service.
-If changes, errors, or updates have taken place for certain engines, information is normally added to the documentation on the engine ID information sheet.
+Also, check the available information on packages in the SAP Support Portal under Global License Measurementing Service.
+If changes, errors, or updates have taken place for certain packages, information is normally added to the documentation on the package ID information sheet.

 Keep in mind that not everything can be measured by the SAP tools.
 “OK, so we start counting ourselves?”.
 That’s basically it.
-Engines with an engine ID starting with “N” are to be measured by the client.
+Packages with an package ID starting with “N” are to be measured by the client.
 SAP normally sends out the templates to be filled in together with the yearly measurement request.
-So, if you see engine ID’s with an “N” without measurement results, you know there’s work to be done!
+So, if you see package ID’s with an “N” without measurement results, you know there’s work to be done!

 - Do not push the “send” button right away after the measurement is completed!
 Challenge the results, and take appropriate actions to ensure that what you are sending to SAP is an accurate reflection of usage.